akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 This time you need to Base64 encode your Alfresco credentials in the form ```"username:password"``` to get this working.

 The last step is to fire the request with the *HTTP4* component.
-Get one by using the *Generic* compontent once again and set the *Uri* to
+Get one by using the *Generic* component once again and set the *Uri* to
 *http4://[myHost]:[myPort]/alfresco/api/-default-/public/alfresco/versions/1/nodes/${property.alfrescoID}?httpMethod=PUT*

 The *Id* goes to *_alfresco_Put_LiferayID*